- 108 guests

 - UL1 (equivalent to 1A)

 The M/V Ortelius is an ice-strengthened small ship designed for polar expedition cruises in the Arctic and Antarctica.
-At only 116 passengers (106 passengers starting Summer 2020) and 53 cabins, she assures a flexible polar experience with maximum wildlife opportunities.
+At only 108 passengers and 50 cabins, she assures a flexible polar experience with maximum wildlife opportunities.

-In Summer 2019, one of Ortelius’s engines was replaced and an extra engine was added, ensuring swift and secure operations.
+In Summer 2019, one engine on the Ortelius ship was replaced and an extra engine was added, ensuring swift and secure operations.
 A $1.5 million cabin reconfiguration in 2014 (Deck 5) and 2016 (Deck 4) completed the vessel’s refurbishment program, creating a modern, clean design similar to her sister vessel Plancius.
 Refurbishments included upgrades to cabin beds, wardrobes, desks and chairs, as well as new carpets, ceilings, piping and wallpaper throughout the ship.

 Common Areas Aboard Ortelius